dvrpc/urbansim-data/README.md

 `import-data` does not require any arguments.
 It reads CSV and shapefile data from the `Inputs` subfolder of the environment variable named "`GOOGLE_DRIVE_ROOT`".

-### Transform non-spatial development table into points:
+### (2) Transform non-spatial development table into points:

 ```bash
 ❯ urbansim assign-geom-to-projects
 ```

-`assign-geom-to-projects` does not require any arguments, but provides three optional arguments, as shown in the help text:
+`assign-geom-to-projects` does not require any arguments, but provides three optional ones, as shown in the help text:

 ```bash
 ❯ urbansim assign-geom-to-projects --help